saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 tags:   [Pandemic, Social Distancing, Work from Home, Young Kids]
 ---

-This is just my story on how we're dealing with social isolation and homeschooling.
-Every family is different, so this blog is not meant to give anyone advice about “the right way” of working from home or homeschooling...
+These are a few stories on how full-time working parents are dealing with social isolation and homeschooling.
+It's very important to note that every family is different, so this blog is not meant to give anyone advice about “the right way” of working from home or homeschooling.
+Instead to highlight some challenges we're all facing today and why flexible work hours are extremely important.

-What prompted me to write this article was when a friend (who's very loving and sweet and the best aunt, but doesn't have kids) gave us a great advice on how we should home-school our boys while WFH - it’s easy, they understand...: let them know the hours they can come to you for questions and when they should not interrupt!
+What prompted me to write this article was when a friend (who's very loving and sweet and the best aunt, but doesn't have kids) gave me a great advice on how we should home-school our boys while WFH - it’s easy, they understand...: let them know the hours they can come to you for questions and when they should not interrupt!
 Or print their daily schedule so they know what to do!
 Well, that sounds great, doesn’t it?

 Only if… I love you friend - but you have no idea!

 So, I asked a couple of friends to write their stories down, again not to give advice but share their way of handling this pandemic situation.

-We are in the 4th month of COVID19 and [we haven’t reached the peak yet](https://www.worldometers.info/coronavirus/country/us/).
+We are in the 5th month of COVID19 and [we haven’t reached the peak yet](https://www.worldometers.info/coronavirus/country/us/).
 It doesn’t surprise me if it takes at least 3-4 month till social distancing is over and X number of months till things are “back to normal”, which people feel comfortable socializing, attending classes etc. That’s why it’s important for working parents to establish a routine that works for them.
 Not only that, but we might face similar situation again next school yea.
 Or even this summer, when most working parents sign kids up for summer camp, who dares to do it this year?

 It might take one family a day and another a month to find a routine that works for them.
 So don't feel bad if you haven't found what works for you, we're still working on it :)

-Here is how a few us us are WFH pandemic way.
+Here is how a few of us are WFH pandemic way.
 If you would like to share your story send me a message to sarah@testedminds.com and I will add your way to this article:

 - [Sarah and Bobby: Software engineers](#Sarah&Bobby)
 - [Cat: Software engineer & partner works for an electrical utility company](#Cat).
 Cat is a great and well known engineer, so I reached out to her to see how she's managing her time these days.
 I completely agree with her point about things really being different.
 We’re not looking at this as the chance to win a “Tiger parent of the year” award!